o3de/o3de.org/content/docs/userguide/components/ocean/working-with-script-canvas.md

   editor to change the component parameters at run time. '
 title: Using the Infinite Ocean Component with &script-canvas;
 ---
-# Using the Infinite Ocean Component with Script Canvas<a name="infinite-ocean-component-working-with-script-canvas"></a>
+# Using the Infinite Ocean Component with Script Canvas {#infinite-ocean-component-working-with-script-canvas}

 You can use the **Infinite Ocean** component with the **Script Canvas** editor to change the component parameters at run time, using a visual scripting workflow\.
 In the following example, the Script Canvas script changes the size of the ocean waves over time\.